-Theo, Evelina and Franky urgently need your support.
-They are three children from a long list who are still waiting to get a Wizzybug powered wheelchair.
+Young, disabled children across the UK need your support.
+There are many who are still waiting for a Wizzybug powered wheelchair.

 Reducing the wait for a Wizzybug

 Thanks to your support, we have been able to reduce the time families are waiting for their Wizzybug from 7 months to 4 months.

 But, with your help, we can reduce this time even further.

 We had to put Wizzybug appointments on hold for months during lockdown.
 Although they have since restarted, we are struggling to keep up with demand and the backlog created by Covid-19.